 So that’s what we do now!
 We’re still going to publish articles on topics we’re passionate about on our blog, but very soon you’ll be able to buy entire, incredible book club kits to help you run the most amazing, insightful book club ever.
 We can’t wait to show you what we’ve got.
 We’re sure you’re going to love it!

 Here at Busy Nest News, we try to be ready for anything.
 We're always thinking about contingencies and emergencies.
 Not in a stressed out, paranoid way (most of the time), but in a "challenge accepted!" kind of way.
 When disaster strikes, we want to win.
 That sounds a little nuts, but we've seen too many disasters (small and large) to let ourselves off the hook.
 This month, we're going to share some of our favorite ways to always be prepared.

 Brianna and Ariel love to read all year, but there's something special about summer reading.
 This article is part two of a series about books that are perfect for summer.
 Using our affiliate links to purchase these books will help keep Busy Nest News going.
 Thanks for your continued support!

 Book Review: Learning to Breath Fire by J.C.
 Herz

 Welcome to Summer Reading!
 We know that summer can be a very busy season for families, but every bibliophile does their best to squeeze in a little reading time while the weather is warm.
 Perhaps you’re at the beach, traveling, lounging on a blanket or hammock, or it’s just nap time and so you grabbed the baby monitor and snuck out onto the porch with a big hat and a cold drink.

 Ariel and Brianna are friends who met while working in a library.
-Now they live far apart, but are still sharing their parenting adventures with each other.
+Now they collaborate to develop life-enhancing book club experiences.